V1929/Salary-Dashboard/README.md

 - 🔍 **Multi-Criteria Filtering:** To filter Job Type, a drop-down allows customization of the role, without blanks.
-- 🎯 **Tailored Insights:** Combining the filtering of the postion type and detailed role information for job titles, regions, and schedule.
+- 🎯 **Tailored Insights:** Combining the filtering of the position type and detailed role information for job titles, regions, and schedule.

 ![Alt text](media/Type.gif)<br><br>

-Referring to the demonstration above to the code below, to highligh the role selected, I utilized the same query.
+Referring to the demonstration above to the code below, to highlight the role selected, I utilized the same query.
 Changing the absolute reference of cell D2 from not equal, (<>), to equal ( = ), to highlight the selected role.

 ![Alt text](media/Highlight_2.png)